Remove invalid structured data from your Shopify theme

 Whatever the reason, sometimes it makes sense to edit your theme and remove all of its structured data.

-You will need a bit of experience with HTML so you might need to ask someone or hire someone to help if you’re unsure.
+You will need a bit of experience with HTML so you might need to ask someone or hire me to help if you’re unsure.

 There are two types of structured data that a Shopify theme can use.
 The older style is called microdata and it’s structured data that’s mixed in with HTML code.
 The second style is more modern and is called JSON-LD.